Syncing 10,000 leads/mo? GET A DEMO

 • Lookalike audiences: Use custom audiences to find new people similar to your existing customers with Advantage lookalike.

 When creating a lead ad, you’ll be given the option to set your performance goal.
-Conversion leads optimization performance goal lets you share data from your CRM to target higher-quality leads.
+Conversion leads performance goal lets you share data from your CRM to target higher-quality leads.

 Even if your CRM already gets lead info, connect it to send data back to Meta to improve your campaign’s targeting precision.
-However, you’ll need to implement the Facebook Conversions API for CRM before using this feature.
+However, you’ll need to implement the Facebook Conversions API before using this feature.

-3. Implement automation
+7. Implement automation

 Connect your CRM with Meta.
 This setup sends the lead data from your client’s ad campaigns to Meta.
 Consequently, it helps you optimize for better quality leads instead of just a high quantity.